 - Optional: 1/3 cup butter (or extra mayonnaise, for bread)

-- In a medium bowl, combine the chopped ham, diced celery, onion, mayonnaise, and mustard.
-Add more mayonnaise, if desired.
-Taste and adjust seasonings.
+- Chop the ham finely and put it in a bowl.
+Add the finely diced celery, grated onion, mayonnaise, and mustard.
+Mix until well blended.
+Add more mayonnaise, to moisten, if desired.
+Taste and add salt and pepper, as needed.

 - Lightly butter the bread slices or spread with extra mayonnaise, if desired.